Sam (George T.) Crane

 Areas of Expertise

 In recent years my writing and research have focused on ancient Chinese philosophy.
-I made a first foray into this field with my last book, Aidan’s Way.
-And my current book project, Life, Liberty, and the Pursuit of Dao: Ancient Chinese Thought in Modern American Life, explores applications of Confucian and Daoist ideas to contemporary issues.
-This work is aimed at a general audience, as are a series of op-ed I wrote for China Daily from 2006-2007, some of which can be found here.
+I made a first foray into this field with, Aidan’s Way.
+I then published Life, Liberty, and the Pursuit of Dao: Ancient Chinese Thought in Modern American Life, which explores applications of Confucian and Daoist ideas to contemporary issues.

 Courses